junegunn/vim-easy-align/EXAMPLES.md

 banana = 'Gros Michel' # comment 2
 ```

 So, how do we align the trailing comments in the above lines?
+Simply try
-Simply try `<Enter>-<space>`.
-The spaces in the comments are ignored, so the
+`-<space>`.
+The spaces in the comments are ignored, so the trailing comment in
-trailing comment in each line is considered to be a single chunk.
+each line is considered to be a single chunk.

 But that doesn't work in the following case.